otrv4/otrv4/otrv4.md

 #### When you send a Data Message:

-In order to send an encoded data message, a key is required to encrypt the message in it.
+In order to send a data message, a key is required to encrypt the message in it.
 This per-message key (`MKenc`) is the output key from the sending and receiving KDF chains.
 As defined in [\[2\]](#references), the KDF keys for these chains are called 'chain keys'.
 When a participant wants to send a data message after receiving another one, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the sending chain key) and the `j` parameter should be set to 0.
+This latter process is called a DH Ratchet.

 Given a new DH Ratchet: